-To help determine the suitability of a partnership between your church or ministry and SUM, kindly complete and submit the U.S. Cohort Partnership Form.
-The Board Resolution is signed after the cohort has been vetted, and both SUM and the Partnering Ministry agree to enter into a partnership.
+To help determine the suitability of a partnership between your church or ministry and SUM, kindly complete and submit the SUM Partnership Form which is signed after the cohort has been vetted, and both SUM and the Partnering Ministry agree to enter into a partnership.

 International locations should complete International Cohort Partnership Form and visit the Launch an International Cohort page for launch steps and contact information.

 A critical factor in the launch of a cohort is the selection of the Cohort Advisor (CA).
 The Visionary Leader will make their selection for SUM to vet and approve.
 Parties who are interested in becoming a Cohort Advisor with SUM must go through a five-stage vetting process, namely: 1) recommendation, 2) application, 3) evaluation, 4) training, and 5) deployment.
 SUM prefers CA that have a graduate degree, however, a CA may be selected that is in the process of completing a degree with SUM or another accredited institution.